dileepsa/dileepsa.github.io/content/posts/pondicherry.md

 The orb made of gold is a symbol of spiritual significance to those who practice integral yoga, a philosophy which was practised by Shri Aurobindo and “The Mother” here.
 It took 37 years to build.

-If you’re only here for a couple of hours, you can obtain a free pass from the visitor centre to walk to the viewing point.

 It can be a little bit of a mystery getting here as it’s deep in the Pondicherry jungle.

-We took cab from Railway station to Auroville and paid 250 rs for person.

 ### Chill in the winds of Pondi beach